kckhafra/EcoAcme-Client/README.md

 ![Home Page](https://raw.githubusercontent.com/kckhafra/EcoAcme-Client/master/Pictures/Screen%20Shot%202019-10-20%20at%203.07.05%20PM.png)

 ## Network
 - Once you click the Network link in the header you will be directed to the Network page.
 The network page is a list of all users that have made a profile on EcoAcme.
 On each users card is a connect button.
 If you click this button the user will show up on the page entitled friends.
-To get to friends you must click the friends link of the left hand side.
+To get to friends you must click the friends link on the left hand side.
 - You can seacrh user by first name, last name or user name.
 - If you click the users image or name you will be directed to that users profile page where you will be able to see more information about the user.
 ![Network](https://raw.githubusercontent.com/kckhafra/EcoAcme-Client/master/Pictures/Screen%20Shot%202019-10-20%20at%203.08.07%20PM.png)